Britain's FTSE boosted by commodities rally

 By Kit Rees and Alistair Smout

-LONDON, June 3 (Reuters) - Britain’s top share index advanced on Friday as commodity-related stocks rebounded, with precious metals miners in demand after a disappointing U.S. jobs report.
+LONDON, June 3 (Reuters) - Britain’s top share index rallied on Friday as commodity-related stocks rebounded, with precious metals miners in demand after a disappointing U.S. jobs report.

 U.S. jobs data showed that the U.S. economy created the fewest number of jobs in more than five years in May, with non-farm payrolls rising by only 38,000 jobs last month.
 Economists polled by Reuters had forecast a rise of 164,000.